Mechanically induced metal-insulator transition in carbyne

-Clearly, the mechanically relaxed system has a single wavefunction maximum, corresponding to the cumulene structure of carbyne---although the PES has a local maximum in this point.
-In accordance with the above discussion, the maximum (`Peierls barrier') rises with strain, and at 3\%, the wavefunction already has a slight dip in the center, resulting in a picture of `elongated' atoms.
-At 7\% strain, the ground-state wavefunction is clearly separated in two blobs, and the first excited level (antisymmetric with a node in the middle) approaches the ground-state level, indicative of the transition to the double-well potential--like regime.
-Finally, at 10\% strain, the first excited level is well below room-temperature $k_{B}T$ relative to the ground state, as in two independent potential wells.
-The second level dives below the Peierls barrier, and the third begins to approach it.
-(At 15\% strain these two also become degenerate; data not shown.)
+Clearly, the mechanically relaxed system has a single wavefunction maximum with a width exceeding the BLA,\cite{1992mckenzieeffectof} corresponding to the cumulene structure of carbyne with lattice parameter $\nicefrac{a}{2}$.
+Thus, ZPV stabilize the cumulene form even though it is a maximum on the PES.
+In accordance with the above discussion, the central PES maximum ($E_{P}$) rises with strain, and at 3\%, the wavefunction develops a slight dip in the center, resulting in a picture of `elongated' atoms.
+At 7\% strain, the ground-state wavefunction is clearly separated in two blobs, and the first excited level approaches the ground state, indicative of the transition to the double-well potential--like regime.
+Under further stretching (10\%), the first excited level is well below room-temperature $k_{B}T$ of the ground state, as in two independent potential wells.
+The second level dives below the Peierls barrier, and the third begins to approach it (at 15\% strain these two also become degenerate; data not shown).
+The joint evolution of Peierls barrier and vibrational levels under stretching is further illustrated in the SI (Fig. S2).